-Hanwag are nearly a century old, founded by Hans Wagner in 1921 made using tradition methods, they’re hand crafted and double stitched.
+Hanwag are nearly a century old, founded by Hans Wagner in 1921 made using tradition methods, and offer boots made using a range of traditional methods.
+They’re hand crafted and are either last constructed or double stitched.
 The upper is moulded and stretched over the last and attached to the insole to form a unit (this is known as lasted), the upper and insole is then cemented together under high pressure.
-After the midsole and outsole are added making the Cemented Construction process time consuming and complex.
+Afterwards the midsole and outsole are added making the Cemented Construction process time consuming and complex.
 Hanwag footwear maybe a little more expensive but when you get to the point that your footwear fits like an old shoe, suddenly the sole goes, no worries you can get your Hanwag footwear resoled.

 Hanwag make footwear in a variety of widths (Wide, Narrow and Straight Fit) and if you have a bunion’s or misshaped big toe, no problem, Hanwag have a shoe for that.